1140 16 38 1404 0

-The Disney Caribbean Beach Resort is the most colorful of the Disney hotels.
+The Disney’s Caribbean Beach Resort is the most colorful of the Disney hotels.
 Take a trip to the islands, mon.
 This hotel is built for relaxation.
 Hammocks are strung up all around the beaches.
-MMmmm???
+Mmmm???
 Take a nap on a beach.

 Hey Mrs. Mom …

-The resort surrounds a 45 acre lake called Barefoot Bay which has a island in the middle named Caribbean Cay (pronounced Key) Island.
-The island is connected to the rest of the resort by two long bridges.
-These bridges also connect the Jamica and Aruba villages to Old Port Royale.
+The resort surrounds a 45 acre lake lined with white sand beaches called Barefoot Bay which has a island in the middle named Caribbean Cay (pronounced Key) which connects the resort via bridges.

 Your perfect stay will be at one of the six villages complete with lush and tropical landscaping.
 Each village is a city to itself (or so it seems) and rooms reflect the Caribbean theme in the furnishings and architecture.
 Standard rooms are complete with tropical colors and ceiling fans create a relaxed atmosphere.

 The Caribbean Beach Resort was the first of the Disney Moderate Resorts, which means the rooms are the largest of the moderates.
 They are about 340 square feet.
 (That compares with 260 for the Values and an average of around 400 in the Deluxes.)